hycheng5/TMDB-Back-End/README.md

-This is how to start up the LAMP environment first if you do not have docker-compose installed please install docker-composer
+This is how to start up the LAMP environment first if you do not have docker-compose installed please install docker-compose

-1) Open a new terminal
-2) type './start.sh'
-3) wait for environment to be set up

-If you don't want to run the  start script:
 1) open your terminal
 2) type in terminal 'docker-compose up -d --build site' -this should start the basic servers